 Who is a Home Address Not Best for

-While you may want to use a home address, especially at the beginning, it is not a good choice for those businesses that sell physical products, run an online business, or are forming an LLC.
+If you are a freelancer or consultant a home address might work.
+While you may want to use a home address for your small business or startup, especially at the beginning, it is not a good choice for those businesses that sell physical products, run an online business, or are forming an LLC.

 2. PO Box